University Graduate Expenses

 Late Payment Fee Policy

-Late fees for the Fall/Spring semesters will be calculated based on 2.5% of the outstanding balance on student accounts.
-This percentage will be charged on a monthly basis as long as an outstanding balance remains.
+Late fees for the Fall/Spring semesters will be calculated based on 2.5% of the outstanding balance on student accounts for Graduate Programs.
+This percentage will be charged once per semester as long as an outstanding balance remains.
 Students who enroll in Stetson’s Monthly Payment Plan (MPP) will be assessed fees according to the MPP plan.
+Please contact the Gulfport/Tampa campuses for their late payment fee policy on College of Law Juris Doctorate Programs.

 The Bursar’s Office and other university offices will no longer waive late fees.
 Late fees will not be waived for students anticipating financial aid payments.
 Pending financial aid must be Memo/Authorized to be applied towards the outstanding balance.
 The balance due on the account is the student's responsibility.